-Sometimes referred to as futures betting, ante post is the more common term for a bet that is placed a varying amount of time before an event takes place and its market has officially opened.
-In this guide to ante post betting, we will run you through everything you need to know about betting ante post, including tips, suggestions and ideas for turning a profit, while introducing you to the best ante post betting sites in the UK.
+In this expert guide to ante post betting, we run you through everything you need to know about such wagers.
+This tells you all about betting ante post, including tips, suggestions and ideas for turning a profit.
+Any bookies that let you bet weeks or months in advance is considered one of the ante post betting sites available to punters in the UK.

-Ante Post refers to betting on an event or events ahead of the final declarations, after which the official betting odds market is opened.
-There is no time limit for how far ahead of the event’s scheduled start time that you can place your wager as long as your bookmaker is happy to accept the bet.
+Ante Post is betting on an event or events ahead of the final declarations, after which the official betting odds market is opened.
+There is no limit on how far ahead of the event you can bet, as long as your bookmaker offers the bet.

 When betting on an entire competition, these bets, while still qualifying as an ante post bet, can be known as outright betting or even future betting.
 While the term “post time” comes from horse racing, which is a very popular sport for ante post wagering, punters are able to place these bets well in advance of events in just about any other sport that you can think of.

 Every bookmaker will have its very own ante-post betting rules distinct to itself so it’s vital that you familiarise yourself with them before staking your money on an ante-post bet.
-However, generically these rules will be as follows.
+However, outside of knowing how betting odds work, you might benefit of knowing the general rules.

 In the case of an event being postponed, ante posts will, for the most part, stand and not be eligible for a refund.
 Should your horse withdraw from the race, you bet will be deemed a losing wager.
 The reason behind your horse’s removal from the field does not matter, whether it was an injury or simply a last minute decision, you will not be eligible to have your stake refunded.